smsabih/smsabih/README.md

 <br/>
 ![Microsoft PowerQuery](https://img.shields.io/badge/-Microsoft_PowerQuery-05122A?style=flat&logo=microsoft)&nbsp;

-#### The Projects here are uploaded to account for knowledge and experience in the Data Science and Data Analysis Industry.
+#### The Repositories here account for knowledge and experience in the Data Science and Data Analysis Industry.
 Reach out to me if you need anything regarding data and I will try my best to help you.